SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Cross-modal Property Prediction

-\textbf{Quantitative Results.} Table \ref{tab:proppred} presents the $R^2$ and Normalized Mean Squared Error (NMSE) for all three models across the tasks of predicting \textit{NCR} and \textit{Upwardness}.
+\mbox{} \textbf{Quantitative Results.} Table \ref{tab:proppred} presents the Normalized Mean Squared Error (NMSE) and accuracy metric $Acc_{0.1}$ for all three models across the tasks of predicting \textit{NCR} and \textit{Upwardness}.
+Here, $Acc_{0.1}$ reflects the percentage of predictions within absolute tolerance $\tau$~=~0.1 of the true normalized values: $Acc_{\tau}=\frac{1}{N_{test}} \sum_{i}{\mathbbm{1}\left\{|\hat{p}_i - p_i| \leq \tau \right\}}$ where $p_i$ and $\hat{p}_i$ are the true and predicted property values for the $i$-th example.
 Results reveal a significant gap in performance between the purely supervised model and those benefiting from \modelname's prior knowledge.
 This performance gap can be attributed to \modelname's pre-trained, semantically rich representations, enabling enhanced generalization to unseen functions.
-Additionally, fine-tuning the \modelname encoder results in marginal performance gains, indicating the model's capability to adapt to specific downstream tasks.
+Additionally, fine-tuning the \modelname encoder results in marginal performance gains, indicating the model's capability to adapt to different downstream tasks.

 \textbf{Qualitative Findings.} To delve deeper into the power of \modelname's representations, we compared its pre-finetuning and post-finetuning latent spaces against that of a supervised model lacking pretraining, using t-distributed Stochastic Neighbor Embedding (t-SNE) \citep{t-SNE-2008}.
 The visualizations are color-coded by the corresponding properties (Fig.~\ref{fig:latentprop}).
 Consistent with the quantitative outcomes, the supervised model's latent space, shown in Fig.~\ref{fig:latentprop}(a), exhibits limited structural coherence.
 In contrast, \modelname's latent space in Fig.~\ref{fig:latentprop}(b) shows pronounced clustering and distinct property trends.
 Notably, further fine-tuning of the encoder for these prediction tasks, depicted in Fig.~\ref{fig:latentprop}(c), results in a more structured latent space, marked by clearer linear trends in properties.
 This finding underscores \modelname's quantitative advantages and its flexibility in adapting to downstream tasks.